devlinb/arcadia/README.md

 Upcoming features:

 1. Text to speech narration
-2. Streaming responses from ChatGPT to reduce response time from 30 seconds down to ~5 seconds
+2. ~~Streaming responses from ChatGPT to reduce response time from 30 seconds down to 5 seconds~~
-  b.
-Adding in TTS will probably make this go back up to 30 seconds!
+  - Adding in TTS will probably make this go back up to 30 seconds!
 But we need this so the result isn't 30s+30s=1 minute wait in total.
 3. Music
 4. Sound effects triggers off of emojis
 5. The ability to save, replay, and share stories.